 When it comes to our neck size, it gets a bit harder.
 A study published in the European Respiratory Journal found that having a neck circumference of over seventeen inches increased the risk of developing sleep apnea.
 That finding was then confirmed by a second study.
 Neither study differentiated between neck fat and neck muscle, making it unclear whether building an excessively muscular neck would result in the same sleep issues.
 After all, it’s possible to build a seventeen-inch neck at a low body-fat percentage, and it’s plausible that the extra muscle could crowd our airways.

 So with neck training, it should be perfectly fine (and even good) to build a thick, strong neck.
-The stronger our necks are, the less likely we are to suffer concussions and other forms of brain trauma.
-Plus, having a thicker neck is one of the very best things we can do to improve our appearance.
+The stronger our necks are, the less likely we are to suffer concussions and other brain trauma.
+Plus, having a thicker neck is one of the best things we can do to improve our appearance.
 Still, to be cautious, it may be wise to stop before reaching seventeen inches.

 Overall, to reduce our risk of developing obstructive sleep apnea we should engage in regular exercise, maintain a healthy body-fat percentage, and perhaps avoid bulking up our necks to over seventeen inches.